raystack/siren/docs/docs/tour/2alerting_rules_subscriptions_overview.md

 ### Register Namespaces

-For multi-tenancy scenario, which [CortexMetrics](https://cortexmetrics.io/) supports, we need to define namespaces in Siren.
+For multi-tenant scenario, which [CortexMetrics](https://cortexmetrics.io/) supports, we need to define namespaces in Siren.
 Assuming there are 2 tenants in Cortex, `odpf` and `non-odpf`, we need to create 2 namespaces.
 This could be done in similar way with how we created provider.

 ```bash  title=ns1.yaml
 urn: odpf-ns